17zuoye/luiti/README.markdown

 Luiti is built on top of Luigi, separates all your tasks into multiple packages, and forces one task per one Python file.
-Luiti task classes can be managed by the `luiti` command, supported operations are ls, new, generate, info, clean, and run.
+Luiti task classes can be managed by the `luiti` command, supported operations are ls, new, generate, info, clean, run, and webui.

 Luiti is born to build a layered database structure, corresponding to the different packages we just mentioned.
 A data warehouse is consisted